 What is Behaviour Management?

-‘Behaviour Management is avoiding or managing bad behaviour through classroom routines’.
+In one sentence, behaviour management is avoiding or managing bad behaviour through using classroom routines.

 The art and science of behaviour management is to not have any cracks in your lessons for weeds (bad behaviour) to grow through, and having a system for any that do.

 There are some major benefits of having a rock-solid system in place:

 - It gives you confidence that you can deal with anything that happens in your classroom.

 - Students know that you’re in charge, and gets you respect (even if grudgingly).

 - It allows students to see that you treat them all equally and fairly in the event of bad behaviour.

 There are two broad reasons why bad behaviour happens:

 - Deliberate misbehaviour